 2.1 Forecasting retailer product sales at SKU level

 In practice, retailers may forecast their product sales at SKU level using a two-stage ‘Base-lift’ method (Cooper et al., 1999; Fildes, Ma, et al., 2018).
 The method entails dividing the data into promoted and non-promoted periods based on whether the focal SKU is being promoted.
 Specifically, they may use simple univariate methods to generate the ‘baseline’ forecasts for the non-promoted period and then make adjustments for the ‘lift’ effect of any incoming promotional events.
 The adjustment could be estimated relying on the experience of brand/category managers or based on the lift effect by the previous promotional event (Fildes, Goodwin, Lawrence, & Nikolopoulos, 2009; Fildes, Nikolopoulos, Crone, & Syntetos, 2008).
-A stream of studies has been devoted to helping retail managers effectively tackle their own cognitive biases when they make the adjustment typically reflecting their understanding of the market conditions (Fildes, Goodwin, & Önkal, 2018; Petropoulos, Fildes, & Goodwin, 2016).
+A stream of research studies has been devoted to helping retail managers effectively tackle their own cognitive biases when they make the adjustment typically reflecting their understanding of the market conditions (Fildes, Goodwin, & Önkal, 2018; Petropoulos, Fildes, & Goodwin, 2016).
 Also, Lee, Goodwin, Fildes, Nikolopoulos, and Lawrence (2007) used an experiment to suggest that a forecasting support system (FSS) could help users recall and understand more appropriately the similarity between past analogous events and thus make more effective judgments.
 Some other studies also divide the data into promoted and non-promoted periods but estimate the ‘lift’ effect with model-based forecasting approaches.
 For example, the PromoCast™ system relates the ‘lift’ effect to various driving factors including previous promotions of the focal product, the characteristics of product categories and stores, and manufacturer information etc. (Cooper et al., 1999; Cooper & Giuffrida, 2000; Trusov, Bodapati, & Cooper, 2006).
 Aburto and Weber (2007) used Neural Network models to estimate the ‘lift’ effect for the product sales for a Chilean supermarket though their evaluation is only based on very limited numbers of products.
 A limitation for all these methods is that, as they split the data into two periods, they tend to overlook the information in the promoted period when forecasting the product sales in the non-promoted period, and vice versa.